docopt/docopts/README.md

-## NAME

-`docopts` - shell interface for docopt, the CLI description language
+# `docopts` - shell interface for docopt, the CLI description language

 ## SYNOPSIS